 In our classes, students cultivate connections between art, their daily lives, and the great outdoors.
 Senses are heightened.
 Skills are learned and sharpened.
 We prepare students for enhanced success in any endeavor or challenge ahead.

 Open Space collaborates with teaching artists for classes which draw directly from their passions, strengths, and experiences as professional practitioners.
-Classes meet after school or on weekends, year round, in natural settings throughout the city of Richmond VA.
+Classes meet after school or on weekends, year round, and explore open spaces throughout the city of Richmond VA.

 We’re happy to offer sliding scale prices for families, just ask!
 Please contact us at email@example.com with inquiries or if you would like to make a donation.